Nürburgring

 The Nürburgring (/de/) is a 150,000-person capacity motorsports complex located in the town of Nürburg, Rhineland-Palatinate, Germany.
 It features a Grand Prix race track built in 1984, and a long Nordschleife configuration, (Note: lit.
 'North loop') built in the 1920s, around the village and medieval castle of Nürburg in the Eifel mountains.
 The north loop is 20.830 km long and contains more than 300 m of elevation change from its lowest to highest points.
-Scottish racing driver Jackie Stewart nicknamed the track "the Green Hell".
+Scottish racing driver Jackie Stewart famously nicknamed the track "the Green Hell".

 Originally, the track featured four configurations, namely the 28.265 km Gesamtstrecke, (Note: lit.
 'Whole course') which in turn consisted of the then-22.835 km Nordschleife, and the 7.747 km Südschleife.
 (Note: lit.
 'South loop') There was also a 2.281 km warm-up loop called Zielschleife, (Note: lit.
 'Finish loop') or Betonschleife, (Note: lit.
 'Concrete loop') around the pit area.
 Between 1982 and 1983, the start–finish area was demolished to create a new GP-Strecke, (Note: lit.
 'Grand Prix course') which is now used for all major and international racing events.
 However, the shortened Nordschleife is still in use for racing, testing and public access.

 Prior to World War II, the Nürburgring hosted 13 editions of the German Grand Prix from 1927 to 1939.
 In Formula One (F1), it has hosted 42 Grands Prix, including the German, European, Luxembourg, and – most recently – 2020 Eifel Grand Prix; Michael Schumacher achieved the most victories at the Nürburgring, winning on five occasions between 1995 and 2006.
 The 1976 German Grand Prix, held on the Nordschleife, was the last F1 race ever contested on a circuit of 10 km.
 (Note: The 22.835 km configuration was used for Formula One (F1) nine times between 1967 and 1976 (the exception was 1970).
 The only F1 race to ever exceed this was the 1957 Pescara Grand Prix, held on a 25.579 km circuit.)
 As of 2025, the venue hosts several national GT events, including the Deutsche Tourenwagen Masters.